JohnStranahan/Java-Algorithm-Implementations/README.md

 <b>FindArrayDuplicates.java</b> - Finding a duplicate in an array in the O(n^2) time and O(n) time.

-<b> Linked List Cycle Detection> - Custom Linked List Class to Check if the Linked List is Cyclic or Acyclic.
+<b> Linked List Cycle Detection</b> - Custom Linked List Class to Check if the Linked List is Cyclic or Acyclic.
 Node and Driver supplied.